OWASP/API-Security/README.md

 that are deploying potentially sensitive APIs as part of their software offerings.
 These APIs are used for internal tasks and to interface with third parties.
-Unfortunately, many APIs do not undergo the rigorous security testing that would render them secure from attack.
+Unfortunately, many APIs do not undergo the rigorous security testing that would help make them secure from an attack.

-The OWASP API Security Project seeks to provide value to software developers and security assessors by underscoring the potential risks in insecure APIs and illustrating how these risks may be mitigated.
+The OWASP API Security Project seeks to provide value to software developers and security assessors by underscoring the potential risks in insecure APIs, and illustrating how these risks may be mitigated.
 In order to facilitate this goal, the OWASP API Security Project will create and maintain a Top 10 API Security Risks document, as well as a documentation portal for best practices when